What are the reasons that some teenagers drink, what are the risks, and how can parents and carers help keep them healthy and out of trouble?

 A simple way to boost your credibility is to take a step back and think about your own drinking behaviour.
 Research shows that riskier drinking behaviours by parents are often copied by their children.12

-Try taking our DrinkcompareQuiz to find out if you’re drinking at a harmful level.
+Take the Drinking Check to discover more about your own drinking.
 If you decide to cut down, a good way to start is by drinking less at home – it has lots of health benefits for you, as well as setting a good example for your children.

 As teenagers get older, it’s not unusual for parties to become part of their lives – and that can mean they’ll start to be exposed to drinking amongst their peers.
 If you have a child who’s reached this stage, there are things you can do to keep them safe.